-IT Small Procurements: After approval by central IT department, an information technology procurement, including but not limited to:
+IT Small Procurements Not Under Contract: After approval by central IT department, an information technology procurement, including but not limited to:

-Specialized software ,website or browser plugins, website or desktop applications or subscriptions, electronic databases, software-as-a-service (SAAS), mobile apps, and maintenance or upgrades for software already purchased and in use at the University.
-Any and all software purchases require IT approval as well as upgrades and consulting services related to existing software provided the purchase is made from the existing exclusive supplier. before purchasing the software described above when the total amount of the project is and/or hardware of \$200,000 or less, the procurement of the software, at the discretion of the assigned procurement officer, may be completed by:
+Specialized software, website or browser plugins, website or desktop applications or subscriptions, electronic databases, software-as-a-service (SAAS), mobile apps, hardware (to include tablets), and maintenance or upgrades for software already purchased and in use at the University.
+Any and all software purchases require IT approval as well as upgrades and consulting services related to existing software provided the purchase is made from the existing exclusive supplier.
+Before purchasing the software/hardware described above when the total amount of the project is and/or hardware of \$200,000 or less, the procurement of the software, at the discretion of the assigned procurement officer, may be completed by:

-i) Using a certified SWaM Supplier, contingent on procurement officer showing determination of price fair and reasonable.

-- ii) By soliciting three (3) quotes - iii) Without competition, if a determination is made that the Supplier's solution is in the best interest of the university and that the price is fair and reasonable (with documented determination attached to the requisition).
+- i) Utilizing a Virginia certified small business supplier, contingent on the procurement officer showing the determination of price fair and reasonable. - ii) By soliciting three (3) quotes. - iii) Without competition, if a determination is made that the Supplier's solution is in the best interest of the University and that the price is fair and reasonable (with documented determination attached to the requisition).
 In this case, consideration must be given to the total expected life of the contract.
-If software to be purchased will be used for multiple years and the multi-year cost will approach \$200,000, a formal solicitation should be considered.
+If the software to be purchased will be used for multiple years and the multi-year cost will approach \$200,000, a formal solicitation should be considered.